oznogon/gattaibushido-public/rules/05_coach.md

 **Storm:** The new Threat's TR is the same as the Summoning Threat or X, whichever is higher.

-### ADVANCED: Deeper Threat Customization

-(**PLAYTEST:** adding more weaknesses for additional build points; might be too complicated)

-## Threats in Play

-Threats primarily exist to participate in Throwdowns under your control.
-The following differences apply to your conflicts:

-* **Initial Draw:** Your initial Hand Draw in a new Throwdown is equal to the combined Threat Ratings of all the Threats that are actively participating in the conflict.
-* **Buffers:** Each Threat has its own separate Buffers. *Do not* combine them if multiple Threats are participating.
-* **Strike Range:** Your Strike Range is equal to the combined Threat Ratings of the participants.
-Unlike Pilots, Threats simply *can not* play outside of this Range, unless one of the participants has the Enforcer power and spends its own Buffers to activate it.
-* **Side Action - Trigger Wave:** As a Side Action, a Threat can discard a Face to activate one of its Waves.
-* **Side Action - Trigger Storm:** As a Side Action, a Threat can discard an Ace to activate one of its Storms.
+#### Tough (Passive, Multi)

+Each time this Power is selected, the Threat's base Buffers Pool is increased by +2.

-## Big Giant Monsters!
+### Big Giant Monsters!
 (BGM)

-Mechanically, a BGM is little more than a Threat with the BGM Power, which gives it a few extra Techs to use specifically in the flow of Robo Rumbles.
+You may have been expecting a larger section here, but in mechanical truth, a BGM is little more than a Threat with the BGM Power, which gives it a few extra options when it comes to Throwdowns and Rumbles.

-Since BGMs are technically base threats, you can include them in the main scenario as opposing forces.
+BGMs are technically base Threats, so you can include them in the main scenario as opposing forces, possibly even in a much smaller physical form.
 This is a common trope in the super sentai style of shows, where the end boss doesn't actually grow to full BGM size until the end of the episode.
 You can also just leave them unrevealed until they show up to destroy the heroes at the end, if you like, it's your call.

+The BGM has only a small handful of special rules exceptions, but they're important.

+#### Rule 1.
+The BGM Cannot Initiate a Rumble Until the Assigned Crisis Stage

 The BGM Threat cannot *initiate* full-size Rumble combat until the proper Crisis point has been reached.
 However, if you design your scenario to accommodate such, the Pilots might seek out and encounter the BGM much sooner and go into Rumble on their own.
-In such a case, your BGM is able to return the favor.
+In such a case, your BGM is able to return the favor in kind.
+More details are found in the Crisis Path section above, p.
+XX.

-### BGM Rumble Techs

-You can add special Robo Rumble Techs to any BGM Threat by buying them as additional Threat Powers per the standard Threat creation rules.

-**Playtest Notes:** These require a lot of extended testing.
-This is a completely new take on the prior Rumble mechanic, and as such most of these have not even seen lab testing.
-They don't have cool monster-y names yet, either.
-Bear with me, it's a work in progress.

-**Action** Techs always require you to spend a Turn using them, and usually require playing or discarding one or more cards from your BGM's Hand.

-**Passive** Techs instead provide constant bonuses that do require actions or turns.

-**Rumble Techs:**

-* **Devastate:** (Action) For every two (2) cards you discard, Pilot Team must discard 1 from their Hands as they see fit.
-This cannot force a Pilot to Discard their final card.
-* **Extend Hand:** (Passive) This Tech increases the BGM max Hand by +1 card.
-Can be taken multiple times.
-* **Power Up:** (Action) Discard X cards, increase your max Hand by +X cards for the *next* Round only.
-* **Tech Name:** (Passive/Active) Template...

-## Extended Considerations
+#### Rule 2.
+The BGM Cannot Be Killed by Regular Throwdowns or Gambits

+The base Threat with the BGM power functions like any other Threat until its true nature is revealed.
+If the Pilots somehow manage to defeat it before its assigned ATTACK stage on the Crisis Path, it instead is restored to full TR and a Rumble immediately initiates.
+See the previous rule.

+#### Rule 3.
+The BGM Has Reduced Costs of Waves and Storms During Rumbles

+During Rumble stages, the BGM can activate its own Waves and Storms at a lower discard cost (*any* card for Waves, Faces and Aces for Storms).
+Other involved Threats must still use standard costs.

+## Threats on the Fly

+TBD

+## Threats in Play

+Threats are your core tools for bringing conflict to the Pilots.

+### Threats in Gambits

+TBD

+(**PLAYTEST:** I have yet to have a case of a Threat needing to be involved in a Gambit.
+If this is you, please give me feedback.)

+### Threats in Throwdowns

+Coach

+During Throwdowns

+* **Initial Draw:** Your initial Hand Draw in a new Throwdown is equal to the combined Threat Ratings of all the Threats that are actively participating in the conflict.
+* **Strike Range:** Your Strike Range is equal to the combined Threat Ratings of the participants.
+Unlike Pilots, Threats simply *can not* play outside of this Range, unless specific rules declare otherwise.
+* **Techs and Charges:** Threats can activate Waves and Storms by using the "Activate Wave or Storm" Assist action.
+Threats have no Charges, instead requiring Discards to use these actions.

 ### Threats and Factions